letsencrypt/website/docs/rate-limits.md

 count as renewals.
 An issuance request counts as a renewal if it contains the exact same set of hostnames as a previously issued certificate.
 This is the same definition used for the Duplicate Certificate limit described above.
 Renewals *are* still subject to the Duplicate Certificate limit.
-Also note: the order of renewals and new issuances matters.
-To get the maximum possible number of certificates, you must perform all new issuances before renewals during a given time window.
+The order of renewals and new certificate issuance is no longer important for the renewal exemption since July 20th, 2017.

 The Duplicate Certificate limit and the Renewal Exemption ignore the public key and extensions requested.
 A certificate issuance can be considered a renewal even if